josephxbrick/documentorganizer/README.md

 <img src="/readme_images/calloutListingIndicatorText.png" width="565">

-This symbol has two text overrides.
-Both will be populated by the plugin.

-* `<calloutListNumber>` This override displays the callout number
-* `<calloutListDescription>` This override displays the callout description
+The callout-description instances are stacked vertically with no space between instances, so add padding to the symbol itself to change the spacing in the descriptions list.

+Callout descriptions support text wrapping.
+The plugin will automatically adjust the list's layout when you resize the containing group in Sketch.

-## The callout descriptions list group
+## The callout-descriptions list

 The plugin needs to know where you want the description listing for the callouts to appear in the artboard.
 It expects the artboard to contain a group called `<calloutListGroup>` that contains a rectangle called `<calloutGroupRect>`.

 <img src="/readme_images/calloutListGroup.png" width="229">

 Each time the plugin is run, it will delete all callout-description instance in the group and repopoulate the group with new instances.
-Again, see the [sample sketch file](tocsample.sketch) included in this repository for an example.

-## Auto-numbering of the callouts
+## Automatic numbering of callout markers

+If you are using section numbers, the callout markers on artboard 3.5 will be numbered as "3.5.1", "3.5.2", "3.5.3," etc. If you are not using section numbers, the markers be numbered as "A", "B", "C", etc, on each artboard.

-The callout markers (that point to elements in the mockups) are numbered in order vertically: the higher the callout on the artboard, the lower its number.
+The plugin numbers marker instances based on their position in the mockup: the lower the marker's y position, the lower its number.
 If multiple callouts have the same `y` value, they will be numbered left to right.

 You can create groups of callouts on the given artboard if you want numbering to be in group order.
-For example, say you have two mobile mockups on an artboard laid out left-to-right.
-If you group the callout markers with the mockup they point to, the callouts will first number the leftmost group's callouts vertically, and then number the callouts in the group to the right vertically.
+For example, say you have two mobile mockups on an artboard, laid out left-to-right.
+If you group the callout markers with the mockup they refer to, the callouts will first number the leftmost group's callouts vertically, and then number the callouts in the group to the right vertically.
 The image below shows how two sets of callouts will be numbered when each set is grouped with each mockup.

 <img src="/readme_images/multiMockupExample.png" width="675">